-Back up the key store after performing the backup.
+Back up the key store and the entire opencryptoki token directory of the slot allocated to Fujitsu Enterprise Postgres after performing the backup.

-Restore the keystore to its state at the time of the database backup.
+Restore the keystore and the entire opencryptoki token directory of the slot allocated to Fujitsu Enterprise Postgres to their state at the time of the database backup.

-If automatic opening of the keystore is not enabled, execute the pg_ctl command to start the instance with the --keystore-passphrase option specified.
-This will display the prompt for the passphrase to be entered.
+If automatic opening of the keystore is not enabled, execute the pg_ctl command to start the instance with the --user-pin option specified.
+This will display the prompt for the user pin to be entered.

 - Refer to "pg_ctl" under "Reference" in the PostgreSQL Documentation for information on the pg_ctl command.

 - Refer to "Reference" in the PostgreSQL Documentation for information on the following commands:

 - psql

 - pg_dump

 - pg_basebackup

 - Refer to the Reference for information on the following commands:

 - pgx_rcvall

 - pgx_dmpall

 - pg_dumpall